 Your city, county or state government may have helpful resources.
 To find out more about programs such as Section 8 Housing, Supplemental Nutrition Assistance Program (SNAP) and Senior Housing, contact your local department of Social Services.
 Faith-based organizations and some hospitals may also provide help.
 The website www.survivorshipatoz.org is a great source for additional information.

-You may also call CSC’s toll free Cancer Support Helpline® (1-888-793-9355).
+Call CSC’s toll free Cancer Support Helpline® at 1-877-483-7544.
 Our call counselors are available Monday-Friday from 9am-9pm ET to answers your questions and link you to valuable information.

 Other Possible Sources to Help Pay Cancer Costs

 Most people still find unexpected expenses even after maximizing health insurance benefits and income options.
 Depending on your situation, you may have other options for income: